 The Chairman & CEO directs the work of the Bank's Board of Directors in accordance with the Articles of Association and the Board of Directors' Rules of Procedure.
-As the Chairman of the Board, he mediates the owner's demands
+As Chairman of the Board, they convey the shareholders' requests to the Bank's executive management.